 The holidays are supposed to a holly, jolly time of admiring lights and spending time with family.
 So why is it that some people feel the desire to rip all their hair out?
-While the holidays are pleasant and enjoyable, it is also one of the most stressful times of the year.
+While the holidays are pleasant and enjoyable for some, they can also be one of the most stressful times of the year.
 People are so focused on planning parties, getting last minute gifts, or cooking the perfect meal that they forget to take care of themselves.
+And as we’ve stated before: self-care is integral to mental and physical health.

 People most commonly worry about financial and social obligations.
-There is a pressured feeling to purchase a certain amount of gifts, and there is the added stress of seeing extended family members, who you may not get along with.
-The leading causes of holiday stress include financial worry and lack of time.
+There is a pressured feeling to purchase a certain amount of gifts, and you can multiply that stress to infinity if you are are maxing out credit cards.
+Additionally, there is the added stress of seeing extended family members, who you may not get along with.
 How do you take care of your mental and physical health?
-Let’s take a look.
+Let’s explore some options.

 Clear Your Head Outside:

-Maybe you got into a political argument with your father in law and you feel like you can’t go on.
-Take a walk outside because looking at nature actually increases positive thoughts, and helps you feel more generous and caring.
+Don’t let the thought of getting into a political argument with your father in law make you feel like you can’t go on.
+Take a walk outside or go for a hike because looking at nature actually increases positive thoughts.
+This is also a great way to promote exercise during the holidays, which leads us to our next point.

 Head to the Gym: